Warren King (snooker player): Life and career

 A lean period ensued, but in the 1990 Classic, King produced his best form.
 Entering at the last-96 stage, he defeated Mario Morra 5–3, Terry Griffiths 5–1, Charlton 5–2, John Virgo 5–1, Steve Newbury 5–3 and Silvino Francisco 6–5 – having trailed 3–5 – to reach a ranking event final for the first time in his career.
 His opponent in the final was Steve James and the match closely run; having at various points led 4–1, 5–2 and 7–6, James pulled away to win 10–6.
 This performance earned King £36,000, and ensured he finished the season – having started it ranked 55th and in some danger – in a much more secure position, at 39th.

 The 1990/1991 season finished on a positive note for King, as he qualified for the Crucible for the fourth time, straightforward wins over Jack Fitzmaurice, Rod Lawler and Barry West sealing his passage to the televised stage; however, he was drawn against a former or future World Champion for the fourth time – on this occasion, Stephen Hendry.
 King fared no better than in previous years, losing 4–10.

 In 1991, the professional game was 'opened' to anybody who could pay a small fee; now in competition against several hundred more players on the main tour, King began to fade, his only last-32 result coming in the Dubai Classic, where Francisco's nephew Peter beat him 5–4.
 Losing his first match in qualifying for the World Championship 9–10 to Andrew Cairns, he finished the season ranked 67th.

 In 1994, playing in the New South Wales Open Snooker Championship, King became the first Australian ever to make a maximum break in a tournament, which was also the first maximum break ever recorded in a tournament in Australia.
 King won a car for the break, and went on to win the tournament.

 By the 1994/1995 season, King's ranking had fallen even further, to 114th.
 He played in only one tournament, the 1995 World Championship, but his career concluded with Tai Pichit whitewashing him 10–0.
 King did not play on the main tour again, deciding to focus more on a career in pool.

 After snooker

-With the end of his snooker career, King focused more on playing American pool, where he had numerous successes in Australia.
-He now works as a motorhome salesman in South Australia and is Vice President of the Billiards and Snooker Association of South Australia.
+King is Vice President of the Billiards and Snooker Association of South Australia.